You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Principal songwriter Stephen Artemis grew up living a life split in two.
 As a kid he lived in both Albany and the rural Mohawk River Valley in Upstate New York.
 Albany's punk scene together with upstate farm culture would later combine to create the foundations for his song writing.
 "When I lived in the country, radio reception was limited to three channels; country, classic rock, and oldies.
 In order for me to get new material I had to create it on my own," said Stephen of his early songwriting.

-It was during this fundamental coming of age when Stephen bore witness to the great economic decline of what is now known as America’s Rust Belt.
-The daunting realization of this experience had a profound effect on his song writing.
-Years later, after moving to New York City and living firsthand the great disparity that exists in America, Stephen began telling many of these stories in his songs.
+It was during this fundamental coming of age when Stephen bore witness to the economic decline of what is now called the American Rust Belt.
+The experience had a profound effect on the subjects and characters that he would choose to write about.
+Years later after moving to New York City and living among the great disparity that exists in America, Stephen began incorporating these experiences into his songs.

-Using New York’s highly competitive proving grounds to cut their teeth, their live show began to attract a following, with the three musicians honing in on what they affectionately call their “musical conversation... a place where each instrument brings something to the discussion.”
-Before long they were invited to a friend’s basement studio where recorded the Native America EP.
-Their treatment of the songs shows a deft consideration for the mingling of music and lyrics; the gentile topics receive tender musicianship while the more rowdy themes are equipped with blazing blues riffs.
+Using New York’s highly competitive proving grounds to cut their teeth, their live show began to attract a following.
+The band began honing in on what they affectionately call their “musical conversation… it’s a place where each instrument brings something to the discussion.”
+Their song treatment shows a deft consideration for the mingling of music and lyrics.
+The gentle topics receive tender musicianship while the more rowdy themes are equipped with heavy blues riffs.

 In 2014 The Falling Birds released their first EP, Native America, a five song chronicle of their experiences and many musical influences.
 Native America received significant attention from independent media sources and led to their 2015 follow up, The Falling Birds EP, which is yet to be released.
 The Falling Birds Demo is now available for download in anticipation of their next EP release.